firecow/gitlab-ci-local/README.md

         I'm great for certs n' stuff
 ```

-Variables will now appear in your jobs, if project or group matches git remote, global's are always present
+Variables will now appear in your jobs, if project or group matches git remote, globals are always present

 ### Remote file variables